MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Groups/Invoke-MgCheckoutGroupDriveItem.md

 ## SYNOPSIS
 Check out a driveItem resource to prevent others from editing the document, and prevent your changes from being visible until the documented is checked in.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Invoke-MgBetaCheckoutGroupDriveItem](/powershell/module/Microsoft.Graph.Beta.Groups/Invoke-MgBetaCheckoutGroupDriveItem?view=graph-powershell-beta)

 ## SYNTAX

 ### Checkout (Default)